felix021/fserial/README.md

 Notice
 =======

 This extension uses a fix-length buffer in dumps, which has a default length of 64KB.
-Call fserial.setbufsize to set a larger lenghth, in case the result may exceed the default value.
+Call fserial.setbufsize to set a larger length, in case the result may exceed the default value.

 Performance test:
 =======